MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/manage-pats-with-policies-for-administrators.md

 4. Enter the number of maximum days, and then select **Save**.

-## Add Azure AD users or groups to the Allow list
+## Add Azure AD users or groups to the allowlist

-Users or groups on the Allow list are exempt from the restrictions and enforcements created by these policies when they're turned on.
+Users or groups on the allowlist are exempt from the restrictions and enforcements created by these policies when they're turned on.
 Select **Add AAD user or group** to add the user or group to the list, and then select **Add**.
-Each policy has its own Allow list.
-If a user is on the Allow list for one policy, any other activated policies still apply.
-In other words, if you want a user to be exempt from all policies, you should add them to each Allow list.
+Each policy has its own allowlist.
+If a user is on the allowlist for one policy, any other activated policies still apply.
+In other words, if you want a user to be exempt from all policies, you should add them to each allowlist.

 ## Next steps